Tirong Aboh

 Tirong Aboh (20 January 1978 - 21 May 2019) was an Indian politician from the state of Arunachal Pradesh.

-Aboh was elected from Khonsa West seat in the 2014 Arunachal Pradesh Legislative Assembly election, standing as a People's Party of Arunachal candidate.
+Aboh was elected from the Khonsa West constituency in the 2014 Arunachal Pradesh Legislative Assembly election, standing as a People's Party of Arunachal candidate.

 Death

 He and his son were among 11 people shot dead by unknown militants, on 21 May 2019, in the Bogapani area of the Tirap district.